 - Toss the peppers with oil before sauteeing/blistering rather than adding oil to the skillet.
 This will perfectly coat them.

 - Season with coarse salt after they cook.
 You don't want to add salt to the peppers prior, or this could pull out some moisture which isn't optimal.

-Since you probably want to make these all the time, it’s nice to have a little variety you can add to the mix.
-The cooking process will remain the same with first sauté the peppers to blister them, then you can toss them with any of the following ideas.
+Since you probably want to make these all the time, it's nice to have a little variety you can add to the mix.
+The cooking process will remain the same.
+First sauté the peppers to blister them, then you can toss them with any of the following ideas.

-Sesame Sil & Sesame Seeds – Simply drizzle on a little sesame oil and toasted sesame seeds and toss at the end.
+Sesame Oil & Sesame Seeds - Simply drizzle on a little sesame oil and toasted sesame seeds and toss at the end.

 Togarashi - Sprinkle on some of this Japanese spice blend that includes red chili pepper, orange peel, sesame seeds, Japanese pepper, ginger and seaweed.

 Sriracha Sauce - Place a little Sriracha Sauce or Sriracha mayo in a ramekin on your serving platter to dip the shishitos in.

 Flaky Salt - This is a standard.
 I like to use a combination of Molden Salt and Diamond kosher salt because of the larger flaky Molden crystals can slide off the slippery peppers leaving them tasting unseasoned.
 Molden even makes a smoked version of their salt, which will be great with the shishitos.

 - 6 oz shishito peppers or any amount that will fit in the skillet